CI/CD Pipeline: What, Why & How to Build The Best One

 As a linear workflow, the developers will commit new codes and push them to the version control system with an updated version tag.

 The build phase is triggered when new codes are pushed to a repository.
-Because the initial codes are stored in small branches of the repository, the compiler will gather all features of the codes and its dependencies, then compile them into a new build.
+Because the initial codes are stored in small branches of the repository, the compiler will gather all features of the codes and their dependencies, then compile them into a new build.

 The testing phase comprises of multiple types of tests, with the most crucial one being unit testing.
 Unit testing will test the individual units of the product from its source code.